lestherll/tweet_search_client/README.md

 - You can get tweets from a certain author.

 # TODO
-- A richer and higher level way to mine tweets (include parameters that API allows)
+- ~~A richer and higher level way to mine tweets (include parameters that API allows)~~
-- caching
+  - explore possible designs of a DSL for querying
 - examples